 Registration and Study Abroad

 See the section on Study Abroad for information on choosing courses while on study abroad and for information on how credit from those courses is applied to a student's transcript.
 Students register for their first quarter on campus after study abroad in the usual way.
-They should contact their advisor and then register online during the registration period in the prior quarter.
+They should contact their advisor for course selection approval and then register online during the registration period in the prior quarter.